KestindotC/2017CGM-WorkShop/README.md

 ```
 ### Variant Annotation
-We use SNPnexus to analyze SNPs in DNA sequence.
-And the resources are listed in the following seg
+We use **wANNOVAR** to analyze SNPs in DNA sequence.
+And the resources link are listed below.

 ## RNA-seq